-When a family is removed from the waiting list during the update process for failure to respond, the PHA will contact an unresponsive applicant through all means available, which may include via mail, phone, email, and text message.
-The PHA will give that family a reasonable period of time to respond with their interest so as to not inadvertently remove an applicant who remains interested but may have moved, changed their contact information, or otherwise are difficult to reach.
+When a family is removed from the waiting list during the update process for failure to respond, COC will contact an unresponsive applicant through all means available, which may include via mail, phone, email, and text message.
+COC will give that family a reasonable period of time to respond with their interest so as to not inadvertently remove an applicant who remains interested but may have moved, changed their contact information, or otherwise are difficult to reach.
 No informal hearing will be offered in such cases.
-Such failures to act on the part of the applicant prevent the PHA from making an eligibility determination; therefore no informal hearing is required.
+Such failures to act on the part of the applicant prevent COC making an eligibility determination; therefore, no informal hearing is required.

-If a family is removed from the waiting list for failure to respond, the PHA may reinstate the family if the lack of response was due to PHA error, to circumstances beyond the family's control, as a result of a family member's disability, or as a direct result of status as a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking, including an adverse factor resulting from such abuse.
+If a family is removed from the waiting list for failure to respond, COC may reinstate the family if the lack of response was due to COC error, to circumstances beyond the family's control, as a result of a family member's disability, or as a direct result of status as a victim of domestic violence, dating violence, sexual assault, or stalking, or human trafficking, including an adverse factor resulting from such abuse.